Revere Beach: History

-Colonial to early development

-In the 1620s, the area was first traversed by Europeans settlers.
-Within the decade, the area thrived as a farming community and after being annexed to Chelsea, Massachusetts from Boston, Massachusetts, the area became known as Chelsea Beach.

-In 1875, the Boston, Revere Beach & Lynn Railroad, known as the "Narrow Gauge", came to Chelsea Beach, making it easily accessible to visitors from Boston and elsewhere.
+The name of the beach was changed from Chelsea Beach to Revere Beach in 1871.
+Beginning in 1875, the Boston, Revere Beach & Lynn Railroad, known as the "Narrow Gauge," made it easily accessible to visitors from Boston and elsewhere.
 Various beach-related and recreational buildings sprang up along the beach itself, which was constrained by the nearness of the railroad to the high tide mark.
-Several years later in 1881, locals voted to change the name of the beach to Crescent Beach.

-On October 1, 1896, the Metropolitan Park Commission (now part of the Massachusetts Department of Conservation and Recreation) assumed control over the beach.
+On October 1, 1896, the Metropolitan Park Commission (now part of the Massachusetts Department of Conservation and Recreation) assumed management of the beach.
 Following the design of landscape architect Charles Eliot, the railroad tracks were moved from the beach itself to the alignment now used by the MBTA Blue Line, and hundreds of structures were removed from the beach.
 On July 12, 1896, Revere Beach was opened as the first public beach in the nation.
 An estimated 45,000 people showed up on opening day.
-Only a few weeks later, tens of thousands more fled to the beach to escape the heat wave of 1896.

-In the following decades, Revere Beach developed many attractions, including restaurants, dance halls and ballrooms, roller skating rinks, bowling alleys, and roller coasters.
-Three roller coasters were particularly well-known: the Cyclone, a wooden roller coaster that was the tallest roller coaster ever built at the time of its construction in 1925; the Lightning, another wooden roller coaster; and the Derby Racer, a racing roller coaster.
+Only a few weeks later, tens of thousands more fled to the beach to escape the heat wave of 1896.In the following decades, Revere Beach developed many attractions, including restaurants, dance halls and ballrooms, roller skating rinks, bowling alleys, and roller coasters.
+Three roller coasters were particularly well-known: the Cyclone, a wooden roller coaster that was the tallest roller coaster ever built at the time of its construction in 1925; the Lightning, which was a steel roller coaster; and the Derby Racer, a racing roller coaster.
 All have since been torn down.